What is Technology Addiction & How to Treat It

-While most people think of addictions in terms of drug addictions or alcohol addictions, technology can be just as addictive — and just as difficult to overcome.
-Think of it this way: If you’re surrounded by technology, and you have a technology addiction, it’s not very easy to avoid dealing with technological equipment.
+While most people think of addictions in terms of drug addictions or alcohol addictions, technology can be just as addictive — and just as challenging to overcome.
+Think of it this way: If you’re surrounded by technology and have a technology addiction, it’s not easy to avoid dealing with technological equipment.
 There are also many causes of technology addiction.
-However, with the right kind of treatment, it’s possible to move past even the most challenging technology addiction.
+However, it’s possible to move past even the most challenging technology addiction with the proper treatment.

-If you’ve ever started to surf the Internet only to discover you “lost” an hour of time, you know how addictive technology can be.
-It’s rewarding to dabble on a piece of technology, such as an iPhone or Kindle.
-Not only do you receive instant gratification, you also feel like you might just be learning something in the process.
+If you’ve ever started surfing the Internet only to discover you “lost” an hour, you know how addictive technology can be.
+It’s rewarding to dabble in a piece of technology, such as an iPhone or Kindle.
+Not only do you receive instant gratification, but you also feel like you might just be learning something in the process.
 So how can this be bad?

-The issue is when technology is so addictive a person is unable to do anything other than use technological equipment.
-This could mean someone who has to always carry their smart phone for fear of missing a text or call, or an individual who constantly avoids social situations in favor of interacting on online message boards.
+The issue is that when technology is so addictive, a person cannot do anything other than use technological equipment.
+This could mean someone who has to always carry their smartphone for fear of missing a text or call or an individual who constantly avoids social situations in favor of interacting on online message boards.
 When technology takes precedence over real life, it presents an enormous concern and should be taken very seriously.

 Why Kids and Adults Get Addicted to Technology

-It’s possible for both children and adults to be addicted to technology.
+Both children and adults can be addicted to technology.
 In truth, technology addiction, like other forms of addiction, knows no boundaries.
 People from all walks of life can become addicted to being on their technological equipment.
 The same holds true for school-age children as well as their senior citizen counterparts.
-Technology addiction has more to do with personality, genetics and situations than it does with socioeconomics, gender or race.
+Technology addiction has more to do with personality, genetics, and situations than socioeconomics, gender, or race.

 Ironically, we live in a culture that fosters technology addiction by making technology appear essential.
 Check out any publication’s website, and there’s likely to be a news tab related to technology.
 Technology is everywhere, and it’s heralded rather than treated with caution.
 This opens the door to technology addiction for those predisposed to addictive behaviors.